Whose Rules – Part 1

 ‘I forgot to ask God’s forgiveness.’

-The door to the place slammed and the darkness closed in – but Bernie had won – He’s not in the chicken wire at all.
+The door to the Place slammed and the darkness closed in – but Beau had won – He’s not in the chicken wire at all.
 Perhaps his father will forget about it.

-In the darkness, Bernie carefully lifts the wire up and hangs it on the nail above his head giving him more space.
+In the darkness, Beau carefully lifts the wire up and hangs it on the nail above his head giving him more space.
 As he lifts it, he hears a strange flapping sound.
-He feels around to find the 18 inch square of linoleum is loose underneath him.
+He feels around to find the 18 inch square of linoleum floor covering is loose underneath him.
 It has been nailed in place, but over time and probably his own shuffling, the nails have all pulled through.
 He’s able to stand on the wall support that is an inch higher than the floor, and lift up the linoleum.
 He can see shards of daylight through the gaps in the floorboards.
-It smells pretty bad under there, but there is a puff of fresh air every few seconds that makes his heart beat faster.
+It smells pretty bad under there, probably from his own pee, but there is a puff of fresh air every few seconds that makes his heart beat faster.
 He resolves to replace the lino and say nothing until he has found a way to make better use of this eureka moment.

-Before dinner, Bernie’s father pulls him out of the place and tells him to wash up.
+Before dinner, Beau’s father pulls him out of the Place and tells him to wash up.
 He’s drunk, but he doesn’t seem aggressive.
-Bernie’s subdued, compliant and not looking for a beating.
-He asks his son what he is going to tell them at school about the missing teeth and Bernie responds with the required lie.
+Beau’s subdued, compliant and not looking for a beating.
+He asks his son what he is going to tell them at school about the missing teeth and Beau responds with the required lie.

 “I was playing and fell out of a tree and must have hit a rock”.